alex-snezhko/hopper/README.md

 Usage guides as well as API docs can be found in the [docs](/docs) directory of this repo.

+## Extensions
+Here is a list of extensions adding functionality onto Hopper that may be useful to you:
+- [hopper-form](https://github.com/alex-snezhko/hopper-form), for handling HTML form bodies
+- [hopper-cors](https://github.com/alex-snezhko/hopper-cors), for handling CORS requests

+If you have created an extension to Hopper adding useful functionality, feel free to open a PR adding to this list.

 ## Contributing
 If you find a bug or have a suggestion for improving Hopper, feel free to open a GitHub issue or fork the repo and open a PR!